danieldriver/danieldriver.github.io/_pages/bsc.md

 - [*Myth and Reality in the Old Testament*][BSC60].
 SBT 27.
 London: SCM, 1960.
 2nd ed.
 London: SCM, 1962.
 - [*Memory and Tradition in Israel*][BSC62].
 SBT 37.
 London: SCM, 1962.
 - [*Isaiah and the Assyrian Crisis*][BSC67].
-SBT 2/3.
+SBT 2.3.
 London: SCM, 1967.
 - [*Biblical Theology in Crisis*][BSC70].
 Philadelphia: Westminster, 1970.
 - [*The Book of Exodus: A Critical, Theological Commentary*][BSC74].
 Old Testament Library.
 Philadelphia: Westminster, 1974.
 - [*Old Testament Books for Pastor and Teacher*][BSC77].
 Philadelphia: Westminster, 1977.
 - [*Introduction to the Old Testament as Scripture*][BSC79].
 Philadelphia: Fortress, 1979.
 - [*The New Testament as Canon: An Introduction*][BSC84].
 Philadelphia: Fortress, 1984.
 - [*Old Testament Theology in a Canonical Context*][BSC85].
 Philadelphia: Fortress, 1985.
 - [*Biblical Theology of the Old and New Testaments: Theological Reflection on the Christian Bible*][BSC92].
 Minneapolis: Fortress, 1992.
 Translated into German by Manfred and Christiane Oeming, with a preface by Christoph Dohmen, as *Die Theologie der einen Bibel*.
 2 vols.
 Freiburg: Herder, 1994&ndash;1996.
-- [*Biblical Theology: A Proposal*][BSC02].
+Excerpted repr., without the author's knowledge: [*Biblical Theology: A Proposal*][BSC02].
 Minneapolis: Fortress, 2002.
 - [*Isaiah: A Commentary*][BSC01].
 Old Testament LibraryLouisville: Westminster John Knox, 2001.
 - [*The Struggle to Understand Isaiah as Christian Scripture*][BSC04].
 Grand Rapids: Eerdmans, 2004.
 - [*The Church's Guide for Reading Paul: The Canonical Shaping of the Pauline Corpus*][BSC08].
 Grand Rapids: Eerdmans, 2008.